artsy/artsy.github.io/_posts/2018-11-29-GraphQL-Stitching.markdown

 The core idea behind schema stitching is that because GraphQL talks in type systems, you should be able to merge type systems from many GraphQL APIs into a single source of truth.
-Schema Stitching came out at the [end of 2017][stitching_out] via the [`graphql-tools`][tools] and became very production-[ready in April 2018][stitching_announcement].
+Schema Stitching came out at the [end of 2017][stitching_out] via the [`graphql-tools`][tools] and became production-[ready in April 2018][stitching_announcement].

-We started experimenting last year and would occasionally run it on staging to discover edge case issues.
-This meant the state of the project would ebb & flow between a blocked, or no-one having the bandwidth to work on it.
+We started experimenting on staging last year and would occasionally run into edge-case issues.This meant the state of the project would ebb & flow between being blocked, or no-one having the bandwidth to work on it.
 This was fine, because our aim was [incremental evolutions over bold revolution][rev].

 Before we dive into implementation details, here's a quick glossary of terms before we start:

+- **GraphQL Type** - the shape of an object exposed from your GraphQL API
 - **GraphQL Schema** - a representation of your GraphQL's type system, containing all types and fields on them
-- **GraphQL Resolver** - every field accessed in a query has a corresponding resolver
+- **GraphQL Resolver** - every field accessed in a query resolves to a corresponding value, the function doing that is a resolver
 - **Schema Merging** - taking two GraphQL schemas, and merging all the types and resolvers into one schema
 - **Schema Stitching** - extending a GraphQL Schema programmatically, with the ability to delegate to merged schemas